Tappan Zee Bridge Toll Set To Increase: Here's When, How Much

 The increase will go into effect on Wednesday, Jan.
-1, 2024, with a $0.50 annual hike to the base NY E-ZPass toll rates and tolls-by-mail through 2027.
+1, with a 50-cent hike to the base NY E-ZPass toll rates and tolls-by-mail that began in 2024 and will continue each year through 2027, when it hits $7.75.

+The annual price increase means E-Z pass users will begin paying $6.75 on New Year's Day.

 The adjustment also includes an enhancement to the Westchester and Rockland Resident Discount Plan, which will rise from 17 percent to a 20 percent discount.
 The 40 percent discount for the Commuter Discount Plan will remain in place.